spacetab-io/logger-php/README.md

 ```

 This is a normal view and without fucking brackets of Monolog's.
-Okay, I'm hate it too, how it use?
+Okay, I'm hate it too, how it uses?

 ## Usage